How to Use the Command 'xsel' (with Examples)

 Explanation:

-• path/to/file: This is the path to the file where the clipboard contents will be saved.
+• path/to/file: This is the filename where clipboard data will be stored.

 Example output: